ccamel/awesome-ccamel/README.md

 - [subquery/subql](https://github.com/subquery/subql) -
 - [subquery/subql-cosmos](https://github.com/subquery/subql-cosmos) - A fork of Subql for cosmos support
 - [subquery/subql-starter](https://github.com/subquery/subql-starter) - The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
+- [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Follow to stay updated about our public Beta.
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
 - [terra-money/station](https://github.com/terra-money/station) - 🛰️ Station wallet